sjib/qgis-swmm/README.md

 - timeseries
 - xsections

-Open the processing toobox and double-click on the incon Swmm... -> Simulation -> Simulate...
+Open the processing toolbox and double-click on the icon Swmm... -> Simulation -> Simulate...

-If you are running a fresh buid from QGIS master, the name of the parameters are already set (recognized from layer names).
+If you are running a fresh build from QGIS master, the name of the parameters are already set (recognized from layer names).
 If you running an older version of QGIS, you must set the following parameter:

 - Analysis options -> options
 - Output reporting instruction -> report